marsiitr/snake-arcade-arduino/README.md

 ---

 ##  Contribution Guidelines
-Want to make it better?
-You can help by:
+ You can also make a contribution by:
-- Improving **animations** or **game feedback** (like blink/game over patterns)
+-Aiding **animations** or **game feedback** (e.g., blink/game over motifs)
-- Writing documentation for beginners
+- Documentation for novices, written
-- Creating a modular structure for **reusability**
+- Defining a modular framework on **reusability**

-Open a pull request or issue to suggest improvements!
+You can open a pull request on this repo or contact MARS' senior!
 ---

-✨ **Enjoy building and playing your own Snake Game on Arduino!**
+ **Enjoy building and playing your own Snake Game on Arduino!**